 Coping with Loss of Taste and Smell After Head Injury

 - Try ice cube stimulation.
 Some patients report that sucking on an ice cube for one minute before a meal helped improve their sense of taste.
 In particular, it restored their ability to taste sweet foods.
-While more studies are needed to understand why this happens, it might be something worth trying.
+While more studies are needed to understand why this occurs, it might be something worth trying.